-CUNY professor and sci-fi fan, Joy Sanchez-Taylor is leading the N.K.
-Jemisin Broken Earth reading group at The Center starting July 31.
-Our summer intern Cyrin Watson interviewed Joy on why she chose the trilogy and what she hopes readers gain from the class.
+CUNY professor and sci-fi fan, Joy Sanchez-Taylor, led our N.K.
+Jemisin Broken Earth reading group at The Center in the summer of 2019.
+Our summer intern Cyrin Watson interviewed Joy on why she chose the trilogy and what she hopes readers would gain from the class.

 What drew you into the science fiction and fantasy genres?

 I grew up reading my father’s Piers Anthony collection, which led me to other fantasy and science fiction authors.
 But it wasn’t until I read Junot Díaz’s The Brief Wondrous Life of Oscar Wao that I understood that science fiction and fantasy weren’t “white” genres.

 Why did you choose this trilogy for the reading group?

 N.K.
 Jemisin made headlines in the literary world when she won the Hugo Award for best novel three years in a row for the Broken Earth trilogy.
 While this achievement is impressive, and it was nice to see a women of color honored by the science fiction community, it is the levels of meaning in the Broken Earth trilogy that ultimately drew me in.
 Jemisin is the first author I have read since the passing of Octavia Butler who writes with the same attention to detail and a similar understanding of the workings of humanity.
 The trilogy is a literary masterpiece, but it is also accessible to a wide audience.

 In your opinion, what makes a “good” science fiction novel or trilogy?

 A “good” novel or trilogy is one I can’t put down.
 It builds a world I want to visit again and again and keeps me on the edge of my seat in terms of plot.
 A great series (like the Broken Earth Trilogy) does this while also including multiple important social lessons about power structures, race, gender, etc. A great series makes me question what I thought I knew about being human.